MCUdude/optiboot_flash/README.md

 ### Key features:
-* Small in size (<512B when EEPROM upload support is disabled)
+* Small in size (<512 bytes when EEPROM upload support is disabled)
 * Supports baudrates upto 1Mbit
 * Supports write to flash within application
-* Compatible with a most AVR microcontrollers
+* Compatible with a most "classic" AVR microcontrollers
 * EEPROM upload support
+* Chips with 64kiB flash has flash page copy functionality, which is useful for a self-update application like [ArduinoOTA](https://github.com/jandrassy/ArduinoOTA)

 ## Supported devices